phenixace/TOMG-Bench/README.md

 # TOMG-Bench
 ## Text-based Open Molecule Generation Benchmark

-In this paper, we propose **Text-based Open Molecule Generation Benchmark (TOMG-Bench)**, the first benchmark to evaluate the open-domain molecule generation capability of LLMs.
-TOMG-Bench encompasses a dataset of three major tasks: molecule editing (MolEdit), molecule optimization (MolOpt), and customized molecule generation (MolCustom).
-Each task further contains three subtasks, with each subtask comprising 5,000 test samples.
-Given the inherent complexity of open molecule generation, we have also developed an automated evaluation system that helps measure both the quality and the accuracy of the generated molecules.
-Our comprehensive benchmarking of 25 LLMs reveals the current limitations and potential areas for improvement in text-guided molecule discovery.
-Furthermore, with the assistance of OpenMolIns, a specialized instruction tuning dataset proposed for solving challenges raised by TOMG-Bench, Llama3.1-8B could outperform all the open-source general LLMs, even surpassing GPT-3.5-turbo by 46.5% on TOMG-Bench.

 Authors: Jiatong Li*, Junxian Li*, Yunqing Liu, Dongzhan Zhou, and Qing Li （* Equal Contribution)

 Arxiv: [https://arxiv.org/abs/2412.14642](https://arxiv.org/abs/2412.14642)